News more »

 In some cases you may be able to expunge your record so it does not show up anymore.
 Legal Voice’s Can I Clear My Criminal Record? has more on expunging a criminal record.
-The University of Washington School of Law Legal Clinic’s Street Youth Legal Advocates of Washington can help juveniles clear their criminal records and access a new law that allows youth to have their criminal record expunged if they receive a pardon from the Governor.
+The University of Washington School of Law Legal Clinic’s that can help juveniles clear their criminal records and access a new law that allows youth to have their criminal record expunged if they receive a pardon from the Governor.

 An arrest alone should not be grounds for denial of housing.
 If you were denied housing because of previous criminal charge for which you were not convicted, that could be a violation of fair housing laws.
 A criminal charge is not a determination of fault under the law and may be reported to a Civil Rights Office.
 In addition, it is discrimination for a landlord to only run criminal background checks on protected class groups, or not to select applicants consistently based on the same criteria.
 It also may be discrimination for landlords to have outright bans on all people with criminal records, because it disparately impacts groups that are incarcerated more heavily for discriminatory reasons.
 Landlord should consider how long ago the crime occurred, any extenuating circumstances surrounding the arrest or conviction, whether the crime has any relevance towards the tenant’s ability to be a good renter, and any evidence of rehabilitation.
 Contact the King County Office for Civil Rights or the Washington State Human Rights Commission for more information.